mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 3. Check the message (in the output pane) indicating that this redeem transaction was successfully submitted.

 Well done!
-You've completed this tutorial and successfully interacted with the smart contract, which demonstrates a simple lifecycle of a commercial paper instance (with 3 transactions) on the blockchain.
+You've completed this tutorial and successfully interacted with the smart contract, which demonstrates a simple lifecycle of a commercial paper instance (with 3 transactions) on the Commerce blockchain network.

 ## Summary

-You've now learned how to deploy a simple yet substantial commercial paper smart contract sample to a Fabric blockchain network.
-You’ve seen how it can create, package, install, and instantiate a smart contract and use the IBM Blockchain Platform [VS Code extension](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) to submit transactions as different identities, which are recorded on the ledger.
-(Clearly, the extension provides a lot more -- such as the develop/debug/test lifecycle of a developer -- beyond the scope of this particular tutorial.)
+You've learned how to deploy a simple yet substantial commercial paper smart contract sample to a Commerce Fabric blockchain network involving multiple organisations.
+You’ve seen how it can explore, package, install, and instantiate a smart contract on that network, and how to use the IBM Blockchain Platform [VS Code extension](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) to submit transactions as different organisations, which are recorded on the ledger.
+(Clearly, the extension provides a lot more -- such as the develop/debug/test lifecycle of a developer -- beyond the scope of this simple tutorial.)

-[My next tutorial](https://developer.ibm.com/tutorials/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension/) will concentrate on another application perspective, querying the ledger -- for example, getting the history of transactions for a particular asset.
+[My next tutorial](https://developer.ibm.com/tutorials/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension/) will concentrate on another application perspective, querying the the history or lifecycle of an asset on the ledger.
 I'll answer questions like:

 * What was the "paper" trail?
 (Get it?)
 * Who performed the transactions (the identities involved)?
 * Exactly when did they take place?
-* What exactly were the changes made (i.e. the "deltas") for each transaction in that history?
+* What exactly were the changes made for each transaction in that history?

-This means adding query functionality to the smart contract, as well as some "getters" to get you the right information from the historical transactions.
-These results are sent back to the respective application clients.
+This means adding query functionality to the smart contract, as well as some "standard functions to get you the right information from the historical transactions.
+These results are sent back to application clients to consume.

-To complete the next tutorials (Parts 2 and 3), you'll need to clone some sample artifacts (code, script files, etc.) from GitHub.
+In order to complete the next tutorials (Parts 2 and 3), you'll need to clone some sample artifacts (code, script files, etc.) from GitHub.
 To do this, open up a terminal window, locate your desired directory, and paste in the following commands:

 ```
 cd $HOME